-Situated in the north central part of Nepal, Annapurna Region played an important role in popularising commercial trekking in Nepal.
+Situated in the north-central part of Nepal, Annapurna Region played an important role in popularising commercial trekking in Nepal.
 The first commercial treks in Nepal were offered by Jimmy Roberts, a retired British army officer, and lead to the Annapurna Circuit and Annapurna Base Camp.
-These two treks are regarded as classics and continue to shine on the top ten lists of world’s best treks.
-Like Everest Region, Annapurna Region also has well facilitated teahouses along its trekking trails.
+These two treks are regarded as classics and continue to shine on the top ten lists of the world’s best treks.
+Like Everest Region, Annapurna Region also has well-facilitated teahouses along its trekking trails.

-From mist laden Lumle, the wettest place in Nepal, to the arid deserts of Mustang, the driest area in the country, the Annapurna Region’s diversity in landscape is breathtaking.
+From mist-laden Lumle, the wettest place in Nepal, to the arid deserts of Mustang, the driest area in the country, the Annapurna Region’s diversity in the landscape is breathtaking.

 The massive wall of the Annapurna Massif stretching in an unbroken chain for more than 50 km guards the region.
-It includes Annapurna I (8,091m), the tenth highest mountain in the world, 13 peaks above 7,000m and several 6,000 and 5,000 metres peaks.
+It includes Annapurna I (8,091m), the tenth highest mountain in the world, 13 peaks above 7,000m, and several 6,000 and 5,000 meters peaks.
 The Kali Gandaki River basin which lies between Annapurna I and Dhaulagiri has the world’s deepest gorge.

 The rhododendron forests covering most of the trail in the lower reaches of the Annapurna Region burst into a riot of colors during spring attracting massive crowds of trekkers along the Ghorepani Poon Hill Trail.

-The proceeds from the ACAP permit fees goes towards financing the building of toilets, garbage pits, community clinics and providing telephone services.
+The proceeds from the ACAP permit fees go towards financing the building of toilets, garbage pits, community clinics, and providing telephone services.

-Stunning mountain scenery, pristine and untouched forests, neat rows of terraced fields and an opportunity to interact with a diverse group of ethnic communities makes a trek through the Annapurna Region an experience to cherish and remember.
+Stunning mountain scenery, pristine and untouched forests, neat rows of terraced fields, and an opportunity to interact with a diverse group of ethnic communities make a trek through the Annapurna Region an experience to cherish and remember.